wiedymi/mediabunny/docs/guide/converting-media-files.md

 ### Cropping video

-`crop` can be used to extract a rectangular region from the original video before any rotation or resizing is applied.
-The rectangle is specified using `left`, `top`, `width` and `height` in the coordinate system of the unrotated frame.
-Areas outside the input frame are filled with black.
+`crop` can be used to extract a rectangular region from the original video.
+The rectangle is specified using `left`, `top`, `width` and `height` and is clamped to the dimensions of the video.
+Cropping is applied after rotation but before resizing.

 ### Adjusting frame rate